softwaremagico/KendoTournamentManager/README.md

 # Contributing to Kendo Tournament Manager v2

-You can contribute to this project in different way: as a programmer if you want to include new features or fixing bugs, or you can translate the application to your own language.
-Also improving the design is welcome.
+You can contribute to this project in different way: the most basic way to show your support is to star the project, or to raise issues.
+But as a programmer you can also include new features or fixing bugs.
+If you skeak a different language, you can translate the application to your own language.
+Also any way of improving the design is welcome.

-To contribute to Kendo Tournament Manager v2, follow these steps:
+To contribute to the code of Kendo Tournament Manager v2, follow these steps:

     Fork this repository.
     Create a branch: git checkout -b <branch_name>.